 Watch out for high winds

 Fly with caution on windy days.
-Your R1 performs best on days when wind speeds are under 12 mph.
+Your Skydio 2/2+ performs best on days when wind speeds are under 25 mph.
 While in flight, the Skydio app will warn you if wind speeds are too high.
 Before you fly, if in doubt, you can use your favorite weather or drone app to check the wind speed in your location beforehand.
 Avoid windy weather conditions, or gusts above 25 mph (40 km/h).

 Be especially cautious when hand launching in the wind.
-It’s best to have the wind at your back when hand launching, and if it’s particularly windy, or if the wind is changing direction rapidly, don’t attempt to launch by hand (or at all).
+It is best to have the wind at your back when hand launching, and if it is particularly windy, or if the wind is changing direction rapidly, do not attempt to launch by hand (or at all).